lhypds/pdfmd/README.md

 python main.py -i input.pdf -c
 ```

+Input can be multiple files, if input is a folder it will loop all PDFs in the folder.

 Convert a PDF to Markdown:

 ```bash
 python pdfmd.py -i input.pdf
 ```

-The PDF converter will only take care the 1st page of the input PDF ifle.
+The PDF converter will only take care the 1st page of the input PDF file.

 Crop Tool

-Run `pdfcrop.py` independently to select, crop, and redact:
+Crop to remove or corp to save:

 ```bash
 python pdfcrop.py -i input.pdf --page 1